 Please leave your response in the comments section of this blog post by clicking here.

 *This is part one in a series on rejection.
-The next part will arrive in your inbox next week.
+Click here to read part 2.

 - For those struggling with the effects of rejection please read the series on Inner Healing.